 Schizophrenia is a mental health condition that affects people’s ability to think clearly and decipher fantasy from reality.
 This can lead those affected to become withdrawn, feel confused and lose interest in their day-to-day life.

 Here we will look at the causes and symptoms of schizophrenia.
 We’ll also explore the stigma, common misconceptions, and how talking therapies can help.

-What is Schizophrenia?
+What is schizophrenia?

-The stigma and lack of knowledge can result in discrimination.
-These misunderstandings can often make it more difficult for people with the illness to speak up and seek the support they need.
+It is estimated that around one in 100 people are living with Schizophrenia.
+The condition affects both men and women, usually in early adulthood.
+The stigma and lack of knowledge around conditions like this can result in discrimination.
+These misunderstandings can make it more difficult for people with the illness to speak up and seek the support they need.

 Causes of schizophrenia

-Some people may be more at risk and can develop the illness as a result of a traumatic life event.
-This could include redundancy, being bullied, losing your home or the death of a loved one.
+Traumatic life events could include redundancy, being bullied, losing your home or the death of a loved one.
 While these kinds of events will not cause the disorder, the stressful experience can be a trigger.
 Some studies have indicated that certain factors can increase the risk of developing schizophrenia.
 These can include:

-Early warning signs
+Early warning signs of schizophrenia include: